 Being in Australia gives Alistair the proximity to Asia that he needs to learn to tackle professional problems in the world's fastest growing region.
 Alistair may well return to South Africa but he wants to take advantage of the opportunity to work in many different environments.
 He maintains that “the MBA is not a golden ticket to a dream job but its a good way to equip yourself and meet people who help you achieve your goals.”

-Read more stories about students, alumni and programmes at INSEAD.
+More about students, alumni and programmes at INSEAD here

 Join the network today to get the latest news, updates, and jobs from the business school world!